wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

-# 31. Do Not Undervalue Attention
+# 31. Do not Undervalue Attention

 >Do not undervalue attention: it means interest and also love.
 To know, to do, to discover or to create; you must give your heart to it — which means attention.
 All the blessings flow from it.